skiadas/WebAppsCourse/notes/function_calls_and_this.md

 So the rules are basically as follows:

-- For *arrow functions*, the `this` object is determined **lexically**, i.e. it is the object that was current when the function was created.
+- For **arrow functions**, the `this` object is determined **lexically**, i.e. it is the object that was current when the function was created.
+This is very helpful when you are trying to set up a callback for a user event.
-- For *normal functions*, the `this` object is determined dynamically, and it depends on how the function is invoked, as follows:
+- For **normal functions**, the `this` object is determined **dynamically**, and it depends on how the function is invoked, as follows:

     function invoc.
       ~ `f(...)` where `f` is a function.